fdazen/fda-documentation/yield_management.md

   ![62.png]({{site.baseurl}}/images/62.png)

-  **NOTE**: Choosing '1' as a starting day does not mean that the Yield Manager will run on any current day, but on the following one.
-We currently do not support yielding on day '0'.
+  **NOTE**: Choosing '1' as a starting day **does not** mean that the Yield Manager will run on the current day, but on the following one.
+We currently do not support same-day yielding.

   - Choose your conditions by selecting the relevant choices from the scroll down menus: